ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 	.catch( ... );
 ```

-## Enabling image resizing

-The image resize feature is not enabled by default in any of the editor builds.
-In order to enable it, you need to load the {@link module:image/imageresize~ImageResize} plugin.
-Read more in the {@link features/images-installation installation} section.

 ## Markup and styling

 When you resize an image, the inline `width` style is used and the `<figure>` element is assigned the `image_resized` class: